Warlord56x/nightly/README.md

 # nightly
-A simple text editor based on electron.
+A simple text editor based on electron and codemirror.